Lisa Skogh Biography

-History of collecting in the early modern period and more specifically the Kunstkammer (Cabinets of Curiosities), Wunderkammer (Cabinet of Wonders), eaarly modern collecting, patronage, early modern women’s history, early modern knowledge in reference to the arts and the sciences, amateurship, metallurgy and princely mining cultures, miniatures and portraiture as collectibles, displays and as part of exchange of dynastic manifestation and ideas, art brokerage, baroque ivories turned and sculpted, and early modern designers and designs, and in all the above the aspect of political culture of the arts.
+History of collecting in the early modern period and more specifically the Kunstkammer (Cabinet of Curiosities), Wunderkammer (Cabinet of Wonders), as well as Pretiosa cabinets, are areas within my field of specialisation.
+I am especially interested in early modern history of patronage, the art market, women’s history, knowledge in reference to the arts and natural history, amateurship, metallurgy and princely mining cultures, jewellery, silver, sculpture, baroque ivories (turned and sculpted), miniatures and portraiture and textiles, especially tapestries as well as libraries.
+The displays, functions and usage of collections as part of exchanges of dynastic and intellectual manifestations, and early modern designers and designs, gardens as displays of natural wonders, especially ephemeral vegetal and flower collections, and in all the above with a focus on the aspect of the political culture of the arts.

 “Ivory portrait medallions in the collection of Swedish Queen Hedwig Eleonora of Schleswig-Holstein-Gottorp” in Barocke Kunststückh.
 Sculpture studies in Honour of Christian Theuerkauff Festschrift, eds.
 Marjorie Trusted and RegineMarth (Munich: HirmerVerlag, 2011).

 “Politics of Possession.
-The Pretiosa Collection of Hedwig Eleonora” for the Journal of the History of Collections (Oxford Journals, Oxford University Press) (online 2010), 2011, num.
-23 (2) eds.
-Jessica Keating, Lia Markey & Arthur MacGregor, 333-347, in the special issue: Caputured Objects.
+The Pretiosa Collection of Hedwig Eleonora” for the Journal of the History of Collections (Oxford: Oxford University Press) (online 2010), 2011, vol. 23, no.2, eds.
+Jessica Keating, Lia Markey and Arthur MacGregor, 333-347, in the special issue: Caputured Objects.
 Inventories of early modern collections.

 “The Kunstkammer and the Early Modern Consort: Knowledge, Networks and Influences” research-in-progress presentation in the Postgraduate seminar, History of Art Dept., Birkbeck, Univ. of London, Dec.
 11, 2015